ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## prefer_column_name_to_alias {#prefer-column-name-to-alias}

-Enables or disables using the original column names instead of aliases.
+Enables or disables using the original column names instead of aliases in query expressions and clauses.
 It especially matters when alias is the same as the column name, see [Expression Aliases](../../sql-reference/syntax.md#notes-on-usage).
 Enable this setting to make aliases syntax rules in ClickHouse more compatible with most other database engines.

 Possible values: